nadhirahrafidz/db_cw/README.md

-Team 11 Database Coursework repo
+## Team 11 COMP0022 Project Repository

+<p align="center">
+<img src="https://user-images.githubusercontent.com/35294224/111269423-89942a00-8626-11eb-808b-82994fb62cce.png" width="460" height="300">
+</p>

 ### Abstract
 MovieLens is a free movie recommendation service.
 And contains database two key datasets: ml-latest-small and personality-isf2018.
 Visit https://movielens.org/ to learn more about the data available.
 In this assignment we make use of the aforementioned datasets to create a LAMP Stack, N-tier Web Application can satisfies 6 different Use cases.
 Clients are about to search and filter through movies, see which movies are most popular, segment users based on tags and ratings, have a preview panel of users predict a rating of a "soon to be released movie" and predict traits of users who would give a high rating to a soon to be released movie.

-### Web Architecture Diagram
-<p align="center">
-<img src="https://user-images.githubusercontent.com/35294224/111269423-89942a00-8626-11eb-808b-82994fb62cce.png" width="460" height="300">
-</p>

 ### Launching Web App
 1. Clone this repo in your local directory